Introduction

 Due Diligence

-We review the effectiveness of measures in the WNG both in our own business operations and at suppliers by evaluating the results of our analysis of human rights risks and, where applicable, violations of human rights obligations and their impact.
 We also conduct risk-based audits, follow up on all reports of potential human rights violations and review the effectiveness of training measures by means of comprehension questions during the training or by means of final tests.
-We review the effectiveness of the complaint's procedure regularly, at least once a year, as well as on an ad hoc basis.
+Where suppliers are shown to present a high or very high risk based on the risk analysis, audits are conducted within 3 months of the risk being highlighted.
+We review the effectiveness of the complaints procedure regularly, at least once a year, as well as on an ad hoc basis.

 Where possible and appropriate, potentially affected parties or at least their representatives are involved in the design of the WNG's activities to ensure the adequacy and effectiveness of human rights due diligence processes.
 This approach ensures that the WNG continuously fulfils its responsibility with regard to human rights and environmental protection and actively contributes to promoting compliance with international standards.